dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 REPO_PATH="$(git rev-parse --show-toplevel)"
 ```

 If you can't, you may instead define paths relative to `SCRIPT_DIR`.
+With the
+first approach, your script will break if the file or path you are referencing
+changes.
+With the second approach you are also sensitive to changes to the
+directory of the script itself.

 ## Split your script functionality in well named functions